wendyh26/notion-tasks-cal-sync/README.md

-# Notion Tasks Gcal/Reminder Sync
+# Notion Tasks GCal/Reminder Sync

-This repo teaches how to:
+This repo tutorial teaches how to ✅:

-1. Syncs tasks from a Notion database to Google Calendar as all-day events, via a subscribable ICS feed hosted on AWS Lambda.
+1. Syncs tasks from a Notion database to Google Calendar as all-day events, via a subscribable ICS feed hosted on AWS Lambda 📅.
 2. tbd

 ## What It Does